kfjahnke/envutil/README.md

 i-lines in a PTO file are scanned for file name, projection, hfov, yaw, pitch, roll, translation, shear and lens correction parameters.
 For an explanation of PTO lens correction parameters, see this [Wiki Page](https://wiki.panotools.org/Lens_correction_model).
-The p-line is also processed, and k-lines (specifying masks) are prtly understood (exclude masks for single images only).
+The p-line is also processed, and k-lines (specifying masks) are partly understood (exclude masks for single images only).
+I have added a bit of tentative code looking at control points, but this isn't ready as a feature yet.

-Other lines in the PTO file are currently ignored. images from PTO files precede the set of facets given with --facet - if no --facet parameters are present, only those given in the PTO file are used.
+Other lines in the PTO file are currently ignored.
+Images from PTO files precede the set of facets given with --facet - if no --facet parameters are present, only those given in the PTO file are used.
 I have opted to restrict the facet parameters accessible with the --facet option to the